Along the road between Florina and Edessa, Western Macedonia turned quietly, imperceptibly, into Central Macedonia.

-The surrounding nature is something I can comprehend though.
+The surrounding nature is something I can understand though.
 And Western Macedonia has much nature.

 The day before, we had crawled along an arrow-straight road of tacky motels.
 One after the other, identical, aside from the names on large standing signs outside.

 (Giristroula had taken her childhood holidays up here in northern Greece, driving alongside the old Yugoslavian border in her father’s cheap old Zastava – Yugoslavian-built – car.
 Frequently breaking down, so close to the car’s original home…and roared past by the Mercedes and Audis that Greeks were now buying with the totally new notion of loans.
 Buying with little thought of the future, changing the face of Greek roads.
 And the country.)

 The look of the Loutraki of Aridaia improved considerably though as we headed from its main road up into its loutra – the natural spa.

 We are quickly surrounded by dark green woods, deep canyons, hill climbs, caves – without puzzle book women – and indoor and outdoor natural spas, open all night.
 We sneak in for free at 2am, the caretaker on door duty not even raising his eyes – staring, confused, concentrated on a badly tuned radio in his hands – and lap ourselves in the restorative waters.

 Now here in Skra we are surrounded again by more deep woods that – on going for just the idea of a short walk – suck and sip and draw us further and further in towards the turquoise lake in the middle of the thick capacious forest.

 A cascading waterfall above us, we go for a swim.
 But even in the unyielding Greek summer heat coming through the trees, the water freezes us to the bone.
-So we leapt out and half naked tried to push and tussle our way out of the woods again – a place that looks exactly where nymphs, sylphs, sirens, dryads and all the rest should surely gather.
+So we leapt out and half naked tried to push and tussle our way out of the woods again – a place that looks exactly where nymphs, sylphs, sirens, dryads, centaurs and all the rest should surely gather.

-And suddenly we’re shocked to see a fleeing figure of a female form flying through the trees near us, dressed all in flowing white.
+And suddenly we see a fleeing figure.
+A female form flying through the trees near us, dressed all in flowing white.